mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

     * When changed to "LE"; Al, Si, Ca, Mn, Ba
     * "HE"; Ti, Fe, Ni, Zn, As

- * Potassium!!!!!!!!!... very very very little potassium but she showed up
+ * Potassium!!!!!!!!!... very very very little potassium but she showed up??
  * The other day there were construction workers cutting into brick, could have been left over particles from that
  * Bricks are 20% - 30% Alumina (Al2O3) and 50% - 60% Silica (SiO2) so the Silicon could be from the brick dust/debri
      * http://www.civileblog.com/bricks/#Composition

- * Possible use of nine-stage aerosol impactor
+ * Possible use of nine-stage aerosol impactor and vacuum pump.

+ * Found a different code for pressure dif and..... have we been wrong?

 # Week 4 (06/11/2018 - 06/15/2018):